huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

 Step 6: When you have finished, click **Save**.

-### How to import thesauri from a CSV file
+### How to import thesauri from a csv file

 It may be that you have a list of terms already prepared that you would like to include in a **Thesaurus**.
 Typing the terms one by one could become tedious, so for situations such as these, Uwazi makes it possible to upload in bulk by preparing and then importing a comma-separated values (CSV) file.
 This import feature can be used to add terms to new or existing **Thesauri**.

-Step 1: Create a CSV file on your computer:
+Step 1: Create a **CSV file** on your computer:

 - If you only have one language configured in your instance, then you should only have one column in your file.
 The column label should be the name of the language written in English (e.g. English, Russian, Spanish).
 - If you have more than one language configured in your instance and you want to import a list of terms at the same time as their corresponding translations, then each language should have its own separate column.
 Use the name of the language written in English (e.g. English, Russian, Spanish).
   - Note: If your CSV file has columns for languages that are not configured in your Uwazi instance, they will be ignored.
 Learn more about enabling different languages in Uwazi.

-Step 2: Populate the CSV file with the terms.
+Step 2: Populate the **CSV file** with the terms.
 Each term should occupy its own row.
 For example, here’s a sample CSV file viewed as plain text:

 ```English,French,German```